cwallacebailey/html_css_portfolio_project1/README.md

 ### Meat and Vegan pages

 * ### Meat and vegan page background
-    * Once selected the meat or vegan page immediately shows our top meat or vegan choice in Bristol, named in the the text box overlayed onto the image.
+    * Once selected the meat or vegan page immediately shows our top meat or vegan choice in Bristol, named in the text box overlayed onto the image.
 The background image on the meat page is itself the inside of the eatery and shows the brand of the chicken.
 The vegan image is designed to look enticing and promote hunger in the user
     * The text overlayed onto the image which says 'click for menu' would take the user to the restaurants online menu.
 For better UX this opens in a new tab and offers value as the user can see if they like the food being offerred and assess its cost.
     * On screens below 950px this background changes to the home landing image so a clear picture is always maintained on the site